 A detailed attention is given to both static and dynamic aspects, justified by example results obtained through different modelling software.

 Chapter 2 – Wheel-Rail interface – presents the main concepts of wheel-rail guidance and interaction – the Klingel movement theory, equivalent conicity and contact stresses.
 It also presents the train resistances and puling (traction) forces.

-Esveld was an important member and the president of the ERRI D202 expert committee on Continuous Welded Rail (CWR) Track Stability.
+Esveld was an important member of the ERRI D202 expert committee on Continuous Welded Rail (CWR) Track Stability.
 This committee had an extensive research programme, producing in 6 years 12 research reports which are the foundation of the UIC Leaflet 720 R – Laying and maintenance of CWR Track.
 This experience is transparent in the chapter 7 of the book, focused on the CWR stability.

 The track structure is presented in two separate chapters – ballasted and slab track – the last focusing on the developments of the last decades, starting from the Shinkansen and Rheda slab tracks and going through a variety sequence of examples, touching important subjects such as slab-ballasted track transitions, substructure requirements and slab stability on soft soils.